Unconditional full linear convergence and quasi-optimal complexity of smoothed adaptive finite element methods: Numerical experiments

 \subsection{Conclusion}

-Adaptive mesh-refinement algorithms with inexact algebraic solvers allow to efficiently compute finite element solutions to PDEs in quasi-optimal runtime.
+Adaptive mesh-refinement algorithms with inexact algebraic solvers allow the efficient computation of finite element solutions to PDEs in quasi-optimal runtime.
 The numerical experiments revealed that intermediate smoothing steps suffice to generate comparably good meshes and further reduce the overall computational effort considerably.
+The cardinality-control step in \cref{algorithm:SAFEM} was essentially only activated for the strongly singular Kellogg problem.
+However, omitting it did not reduce the observed optimal convergence rates.
+This suggests that cardinality control is not very restrictive in practice.
 Even very inexpensive standard algebraic iterations without or with light preconditioning yield sound results.
 This is particularly important in practical computations, where one is interested in a good approximation only on a final mesh rather than on all intermediate meshes.
-We demonstrated that a few number of accurate solution steps in the beginning can be used to predict the required number of smoothing steps to compute this final mesh.
+We demonstrated that a small number of accurate solution steps in the beginning can be used to predict the required number of smoothing steps to compute this final mesh.